 Further Information / Example Template Download

-- We recommend you seek professional help to create a document based on your individual needs.
+- We recommend that you seek professional help to create a document tailored to your individual needs.
 Try our IR35 contract review page for some initial ideas.

 - You can download some sample IR35 contract templates, including a Confirmation of Arrangements letter from the Qdos Insurance templates page.